jupyter-widgets/ipywidgets/docs/source/embedding.md

 While the default CDN is using https://unpkg.com it can be configured by setting the optional `data-jupyter-widgets-cdn` attribute for script tag which loads `embed-amd.js`, as shown in the example above.

+While the default strategy is loading modules from the same site, and then falling back to CDN.
+This can be configured by setting the optional `data-jupyter-widgets-cdn-only` attribute for script tag which loads `embed-amd.js` as shown in the example above too.

 The [widget-cookiecutter](https://github.com/jupyter/widget-cookiecutter)
 template project contains a template project for a custom widget library